OpenBB-finance/OpenBB/CONTRIBUTING.md

 First off, thanks for taking the time to contribute (or at least read the Contributing Guidelines)! 🚀

-The following is a set of guidelines for contributing to Gamestonk Terminal.
+The following is a set of guidelines for contributing to OpenBB Terminal.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 [How Can I Contribute?](#how-can-i-contribute)